Romeo & Juliet at the Garrick Theatre Review

 Richard Madden’s comedic abilities.

-And Jack Colgrave Hirst & Michael Rouse’s performances…
+And Jack Colgrave Hirst and Michael Rouse’s performances…